thomasWeise/aitoa/book/comparing/statistics/average/README.md

 ![Illustrative example for outliers in our JSSP experiment: sometimes the first function evaluation takes unusually long, although this did not have an impact on the end result.](\relative.path{outlier_first_fe_time.svgz}){#fig:outlier_first_fe_time width=80%}

 We often call such odd values outliers&nbsp;[@G1969PFDOOIS; @M1992ITE].
-They may be important, real data, e.g., represent some unusual side-effect in a clinical trial of a new medicine.
+They may be important information, e.g., represent some unusual side-effect in a clinical trial of a new medicine.
 However, they also often represent measurement errors or observations which have been been disturbed by unusual effects.
-In our experiments on the JSSP, for instance, a run with surprisingly bad performance may occur when, for whatever reason, the operating system was busy with other things (e.g., updating itself) during the run and thus took away much of the 3&nbsp;minute computation budget.
+In our experiments on the JSSP, for instance, a run with surprisingly bad performance may occur when, for whatever reason, the operating system was busy with other things (e.g., updating itself) during the run and thus took away much of the three minutes of computational budget.
 [@fig:outlier_first_fe_time] illustrates that this situation may be possible in our JSSP experiment.
 On rare occasions, the time needed for creating and evaluating the first candidate solution was much longer than usual.
 This may have been caused by some management procedures inside the Java Virtual Machine executing our experiments.